ruslo/CGold/docs/index.rst

 Welcome to **CGold**!

-This guide will show you how to use CMake and helps you to write elegant and correct projects.
+This guide will show you how to use :ref:`CMake <CMake>` and helps you to write elegant and correct projects.
 We'll start from the simple cases and add more features one by one.
-This tutorial covers only part of `CMake capabilities`_ - some topics are skipped intentionally in favor of better modern approaches.
+This tutorial covers only part of :ref:`CMake <CMake>` capabilities - some topics are skipped intentionally in favor of better modern approaches.
 E.g. there are no instructions for writing ``Find*.cmake`` files like `FindZLIB.cmake`_ because it's easier to add some code to generate `ZLIBConfig.cmake`_ automatically.
-There will be no hints about writing superbuild project using `ExternalProject`_ because same can be done nicely with `Hunter package manager`_ (actually this is the main motivation of creating CGold - there are a lot of questions about solving different issues but no appropriate places with examples to refer).
+There will be no hints about writing superbuild project using `ExternalProject`_ because same can be done nicely with :ref:`Hunter package manager <Hunter>`.
 Document designed to be a good tutorial for the very begginers but touches some aspects which may be interested to advanced developers too.
-Look at it as a skeleton/starting point for further CMake learning.
+Look at it as a skeleton/starting point for further :ref:`CMake <CMake>` learning.

 Enjoy!